ysonggit/ysonggit.github.io/index.md

 ## Research Experience

-I worked with Dr. O'Kane published two papers on ICRA 2014 and IROS 2016 about two novel decentralized algorithms for a large number of robots to form various repeated lattice patterns, including squares, hexagons, octagon-squares, etc. Robots can autonomously organize themselves to form desired patterns by performing task assignments.
+I worked with Dr. O'Kane published two papers at **IROS 2016** and **ICRA 2014** about two novel decentralized algorithms for a large number of robots to form various repeated lattice patterns, including squares, hexagons, octagon-squares, etc. Robots can autonomously organize themselves to form desired patterns by performing task assignments.

 The simulations of two algorithms below are implemented with ROS.